samratsaha/Learn-Azure-Functions/README.md

 # Learn-Azure-Functions
 Companion repo to the book
-#First Comment to trigger Function
+# First Comment to trigger Function
+# Second Comment